fugalh/launchpad-clj/README.md

 Coordinates are 0-indexed starting from the top-left.

+Namespace `launchpad` will get you going, but for full power you'll want to use `launchpad.core` and do batch updates of state (much faster - see `src/examples/randgrid.clj`.

 ## Gotchas
 There is a Java bug on OSX: Java caches the MIDI device list indefinitely.
-So you need to have the Launchpad plugged in before starting the program/repl.
+So you need to have the Launchpad plugged in before calling `get-launchpad`, else you have to restart the JVM.

 ## TODO
-This initial release only allows you to send commands to the Launchpad.
-Next up: allow you to respond to button presses by the user!
+Finish examples, and maybe make more (at least Knight Rider).
+Figure out whether we can do piecemeal updates with reasonable performance.

 ## License